Published on March 23, 2020

 Creating the right staircase gallery wall layout can be tricky.
 Whether you’re hanging artwork or family photos, a balanced staircase gallery wall layout is key to achieving a timeless and uncluttered arrangement.

 Every time my staircase gallery wall shows up in my Instagram feed or stories, I receive requests for sources and sizes.
 I get it…staircase gallery walls are hard and can easily look cluttered or busy.
 So, I decided to break everything down: my choice of art, framing method, sizing, and placement process.
-Though there’s no real formula for creating a staircase gallery wall, there are some things you can do to achieve a look that is balanced, uncluttered, and timeless.

-What to Hang
+What to Hang On Your Staircase Wall

-My Staircase Gallery Artwork:
+My Staircase Gallery Artwork

 - Tree Sketch